ricab/scope_guard/README.md

 1. when `callback` is an lvalue or lvalue reference (`Callback` deduced to be a reference)
-2. when `callback` is an rvalue or rvalue reference of a type with a `noexcept` move constructor (and a `noexcept` destructor, but that is already required by the [preconditions](#preconditions-in-detail) in this case)
+2. when `callback` is an rvalue or rvalue reference of a type with a `noexcept` move constructor (and a `noexcept` destructor, but that is already REQUIRED by the [preconditions](#preconditions-in-detail) in this case)

 You can look for `noexcept` in [compilation tests](compile_time_tests.cpp) for